Right-of-Way Surveys in Nassau County

 What FEMA flood zones affect right-of-way surveys in Nassau County?

-Nassau County contains FEMA flood zone designations including AE, VE, X. Moderate to significant flood hazard area — substantial SFHA coverage in coastal and low-lying areas.
-Base Flood Elevations range from 8-30 ft NAVD88.
+Nassau County contains FEMA flood zone designations including X, A, AE, VE, AO.
+Moderate to significant flood hazard area — substantial SFHA coverage in coastal and low-lying areas.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of right-of-way surveys deliverables when applicable.

 Related Professional Services